learn-the-web/topics/browser-testing.md

 Sometimes—though it should be avoided as much as possible—you have to write different code to work around bugs in a specific browser.

-First always try to work around it so that it works in all browsers before writing browser specific code. *Try to avoid detecting the browser directly, instead try to detect the feature of bug.*
+First always try to work around it so that it works in all browsers before writing browser specific code. *Try to avoid detecting the browser directly, instead try to detect the feature or bug.*

 #### Vendor prefixes